 Transitions need to happen quickly but in a managed way.
 Release only a few children at a time.
 Using a gradual release avoids traffic flow problems (moving to the line and getting to place).
 Calling children to line up in different groups also builds listening skills, vocabulary skills, and problem-solving skills.

-You can use these ideas below to call only a few children to line up at a time:
+You can use these ideas below to have a few kids line up at a time:

 - Types of shoes: tie, Velcro, sandals, flip flops, sneakers